hqdem/hlimds/README.md

 # Utopia EDA

-Utopia is an open-source EDA for logic synthesis of digital hardware designs.
+Utopia is an EDA for logic synthesis of digital hardware designs.

 ## Licensing and Distribution